Position

 How much does a Nurse Educator make?

-Nurse Educators play a vital role in shaping the future of nursing.
-They teach and train new nurses, ensuring they are well-prepared for their jobs.
-The average yearly salary for a Nurse Educator is $94,968.
+A Nurse Educator plays a vital role in shaping the future of nursing.
+They teach and train new nurses, ensuring they have the skills needed to care for patients.
+The average yearly salary for a Nurse Educator is around $95,945.
 This salary can vary based on experience, education, and location.

 View Nurse Educator jobs nearby